CivicActions/nebula/CallNotes/Agendas&ActionItems.md

 * Greg, Owen, Luke to send Steve hours worked on project thus far
 * Rob to complete first draft of Pool 3 README, rewritten to include Sprint 3.
 Steve to then pass to Melinda by EOD to incorportate pool specific language for #s 1 and 2.
 * Rob updating and maintaing Process Journal
+* Steve to schedule user interview with Tyson today, pursue moving tomorrow's meeting with Martha from tomorrow to today as well.

 ## 6/29 Scrum call Agenda